NillionNetwork/nillion-docs/blog/2025-08-15-from-apis-to-bpis.md

 ### Other Projects

 A range of ongoing efforts and projects are building either components that can play a critical role in enabling BPIs or entire workflows that can be seen as fully working examples of BPIs.
 For example, [x402](https://x402.xyz) provides a standard way to compensate users for granting API access to retrieve their data.
 [Reclaim Protocol](https://reclaimprotocol.org) ([@reclaimprotocol](https://x.com/reclaimprotocol)) makes it possible to verify the source of data retrieved from an API, and [Primus Labs](https://www.primus.xyz) ([@primus_labs](https://x.com/primus_labs)) can be viewed as a full-fledged BPI solution.
-More broadly, efforts to create privacy-enhanced interfaces for retrieving on-chain transaction data can also be viewed as working towards a BPI-like future.
+More broadly, efforts to create privacy-enhanced interfaces for retrieving onchain transaction data can also be viewed as working towards a BPI-like future.

 ### Ongoing Research